earthstar-project/react-earthstar/README.md

 ### `useServerSettings`

-Returns the server + a callback to add a server + a callback to remove a server from `ClientSettings`' servers setting.
-Uses the `ClientSettingsContext`.
+Returns the server + a callback to add a server + a callback to remove a server from `SharedSettings`' servers setting.
+Uses the `SharedSettingsContext`.

 ```js
 function KnownShares() {